kdeldycke/kevin-deldycke-blog/content/posts/wordpress-22-security-hole-identity-theft.md

 If you want to disect his behaviour, you can [download my apache log](/uploads/2007/wordpress-22-register-new-user-hack.txt).

 This event show us that the Wordpress vulnerablility regarding guest account registration is still there.
-So the [advice given by CountZero](http://www.4null4.de/174/wp-users-disable-guest-account-registration-immediately/) **must** be applied !
+So the [advice given by CountZero](http://www.4null4.de/174/wp-users-disable-guest-account-registration-immediately/) **must** be applied!